How To Change Registered Agent in Minnesota? (Guide)

 To change your registered agent in Minnesota, you must fill out and submit a Notice of Change of Registered Agent form with the Minnesota Secretary of State, Business Services.

-It costs $35 to file the registered agent form by mail and have your new statutory agent details on record with the SOS.
+As of our latest review, it costs $35 to file the registered agent form by mail and have your new statutory agent details on record with the SOS.

 This is the filing amount for domestic businesses; foreign businesses will pay $50 to complete the process.